dotnet/runtime/docs/design/coreclr/botr/ryujit-overview.md

 # Execution Environment and External Interface

-RyuJIT provides both just in time and ahead-of-time compilation service for the .NET runtime.
-The runtime itself is variously called the EE (execution engine), the VM (virtual machine) or simply the CLR (common language runtime).
+RyuJIT provides both just-in-time and ahead-of-time compilation service for the .NET runtime.
+The runtime itself is variously called the EE (execution engine), the VM (virtual machine), or simply the CLR (common language runtime).
 Depending upon the configuration, the EE and JIT may reside in the same or different executable files.
 RyuJIT implements the JIT side of the JIT/EE interfaces: